Scrap test piece

 - Once satisfied with the color, allow the stain to dry.
 Drying may take 6-12 hours.
 Ensure stain is thoroughly dry before applying a clear finish; overnight drying is strongly recommended.

-For closed-grain hardwoods, we recommend using Old Masters Penetrating Stain, but instead of wiping off the excess stain as normally done, try brushing out the excess stain.
+For closed-grain hardwoods, we recommend using Old Masters Wiping Stain, but instead of wiping off the excess stain as normally done, try brushing out the excess stain.
 This will give you a more uniform appearance and color intensity.

 Old Masters offers a wide variety of products and tools used to create unique faux finishes.
 This section offers a brief overview of these techniques and various products and tools needed to complete each faux finish.